WillSoucy/odin-recipes/README.md

 # odin-recipes
-Odin first html project
-My project from The Odin project curriculim.
-We are gonna learn basics of HTML by doing a receipe site.
+My first project from The Odin project curriculum.
+We are gonna learn basics of HTML by doing a recipes site.